Assassination of José Calvo Sotelo: Background

 Hostility escalated in subsequent sessions.
 On May 6, Nelken declared, "the executioners have no right to speak".
 On May 19, an exchange with Socialist deputy Bruno Alonso González turned into a personal confrontation, involving insults and threats, eventually requiring intervention by the president of the Cortes.

 In the session of June 16—considered one of the most dramatic in the Republic’s history—Calvo Sotelo again denounced widespread disorder and defended an authoritarian corporative model.
 He openly declared himself a Fascist: "If that is the Fascist State, I [...] declare myself a Fascist".
-He also called for potential military action against anarchy, prompting sharp protests from the left and a warning from Prime Minister Santiago Casares Quiroga, who declared he would hold Calvo Sotelo responsible for any future uprisin.
+He also called for potential military action against anarchy, prompting sharp protests from the left and a warning from Prime Minister Santiago Casares Quiroga, who declared he would hold Calvo Sotelo responsible for any future uprising.
 Calvo Sotelo accepted the warning defiantly, comparing Santiago Casares Quiroga to figures like Kerenski and Károlyi, and asserting it was better "to die with glory than to live with vilification".

 On July 1, 1936, the final plenary session of the Cortes before the outbreak of the Spanish Civil War took place, marked by intense conflict, frequent interruptions, and heated exchanges.
 The most serious incident occurred following José Calvo Sotelo's intervention—routinely interrupted—when Socialist deputy Ángel Galarza, a member of the Caballerist faction, issued a barely veiled threat.
 Reacting to what he perceived as fascist rhetoric—such as Calvo Sotelo’s advocacy for a corporate state and his denunciation of political parties as “chlorotic confraternities”—Galarza declared: “I find everything justified, even personal attacks".
 Though these words were omitted from the official Journal of Sessions by order of the President of the Chamber, they were reported in the press.

 A journalist present transcribed Galarza's speech as justifying violence against those seeking to impose fascism through force.
 The president of the Cortes, Diego Martínez Barrio, promptly rebuked him: “Violence, Mr. Galarza, is not legitimate at any time or in any place. [...]
 From Parliament, violence cannot be advised.”
 Galarza accepted the decision but warned that the public would ultimately judge the legitimacy of violence.